alphagov/rp-onboarding-tech-docs/source/pages/env/envRequestform.rst

 - `Cycle 3 attributes <http://alphagov.github.io/rp-onboarding-tech-docs/pages/ms/msWorks.html?highlight=cycle#ms-mc3>`_, for example driving licence or passport number
 - `‘New User’ account <http://alphagov.github.io/rp-onboarding-tech-docs/pages/ms/msWorks.html?highlight=cycle#ms-mc3>`_ attributes, for example first name, middle name, surname, date of birth, current address

-For Integration environments only, you’ll also need to provide:
+For Integration environments only, you’ll also need to provide the following in addition to the above:

 - an IP address for your Matching Service Adapter and test device browser
 - a username and 8-character password (to manage the test user data)